 Lin has never been a physical or crafty player in the paint where he draws fouls on his jumper.
 He only has 89 and-1’s in 406 NBA games.
 He’s a catch and shoot or pull up scorer who can make uncontested shots with adequate floor spacing.
 He can finish at the rim in the absence of a rim protector.
 He can be a streaky shooter and go on a scoring binge.
 But his defense is too inconsistent to have him in the game more than 28 minutes.

-It’s hard to make sense of the fact that after three years Jeremy Lin is still a mystery.
-It’s hard to define his strengths as absolute nor excoriate his weaknesses as a reason he is overrated..
-Inconsistency has been the one variable everyone can agree one, that and he can never live up to what he created with his Linsanity myth.
+In Lin’s past are the critics who found multiple holes in his game.
+It’s hard to make sense of the fact that six years after Linsanity, Jeremy Lin is still a mystery.
+It’s hard to define his strengths as absolute nor excoriate his weaknesses as a reason he has had a slightly above average career, but nothing grand or special.
+Inconsistency has been the one variable everyone can agree one, the Jeremy Lin calling card.
+He can never live up to what he created with his Linsanity myth.
 But in his defense, Jeremy Lin has never been able to have the freedom to improve without the glare of the lights blinding him and comparing him to a fantasy.
 Not to overstate it, but this is his Atlanta reality once again.

 We are way past the truth about Jeremy Lin coming to light, despite the questions.
 Is he a random back up point guard, no better or no worse than Tim Frazier?
 Or, will the Jeremy Lin critics finally discover he has a place in the league.
 And it’s in Atlanta.